fabidesar1/CRUD/README.md

 To Run Locally:
 1. Install dependencies using `npm`.
-2. Rode o servidor após instalar as dependências:
+2. 2.
+Run the server after installing the dependencies:

-   - Para executar localmente:
+   - To run locally:
      ```bash
      cd .\src\
      nodemon app.js
      ```

 ##Environment Variables
 Refer to the .example.env file for environment variables.